Monitor-Break/Additions/README.md

         TAB switch between consoles

+WARNING: Currently, there is an issue with logging every frame, causing performance issues.
+Will be fixed at some point promise!

 ### ConsoleCMD
 An attribute that allows for custom commands that will run a public, static function.
 The function cannot take any arguments.